 About the vaccine

-- When to get vaccinated: If you are getting vaccinated prior to going to a risk area you should aim to get the jab at least two weeks before you travel.
+- When to get vaccinated: If you are getting vaccinated prior to going to a risk area you should aim to get the jab at least two weeks before.

 - Course: The course consists of one dose.

 - Boosters: Boosters aren’t currently recommended.
 However, you can get a booster five years after your last jab if you need it for a meningitis ACWY certificate.

 - How it is given: Injection in the upper arm.

 - Side effects: The ACWY vaccine can cause mild side effects, such as redness and swelling at the injection site and tiredness.
 Some people also report having a high temperature as a result of the injection.